magmukendi/my100daysOfCode.v.2/README.md

 TASK 1: Mapping the state to props

-access specific state and action by using the function mapStateToProps() and mapDispatchToProps().
+We will access specific states and actions by using the function mapStateToProps() and mapDispatchToProps().

-We will use those two functions with the react redux connect method to connect them to the components.
+And We will use those two functions with the react redux connect() method to connect the state and the  to the components.

 - In order for us to use the function mapStateToProps().
 We use the argument state and return an object with property messages mapped to the state.